Back and Spinal Cord Injuries | Call Our Experienced Injury Lawyers

 - Home modifications, wheelchairs, and other mobility aids

 - In-home healthcare

 The personal injury lawyers at Rubenstein Law want to help ease your burden.
 Let us take care of your case, manage the complexity of insurance, and help you make informed decisions regarding you or your loved one’s options.

 The decisions you make today can affect the rest of your life.

 Doctors identify spinal cord injuries by level, based on injury location.
 Injuries are also classified as either complete or incomplete; complete means that no nerve signals travel below the point of injury, which causes paralysis below that point.
 Incomplete means some signals can pass, so there is some control and sensation.

 Symptoms of spinal cord injuries may include:

-The symptoms and complications of a spinal cord injury are serious and life changing.
+The symptoms and complications of a spinal cord injury are serious and life-changing.
 They require extensive medical treatment and lifestyle changes.
 The initial hospitalization for a spinal cord injury can climb well over $100,000.
-Continuing care is expensive and can reach into the millions over the lifetime of a patient.
+Continuing care is expensive and can reach millions over the lifetime of a patient.

 If you or a loved one has suffered a spinal cord injury due to another’s negligence, contact Rubenstein Law.
 We will fight to get you the money you need and deserve to take care of yourself and your family.
-For a free consult, call 1-800-FL-LEGAL we are available 24/7, nights and weekends.
+For a free consult, call now.
+We are here 24/7, nights and weekends to answer your call.